 Equally important as following the common positive characteristics of good leaders, is avoiding commonly sighted negative characteristics.

-Not Listening: Listening is important to building a loyal and faithful team.
-Everyone needs to be part of the process and bigger picture.
+- Not Listening: Listening is important to building a loyal and faithful team.
+Everyone needs to be part of the process and the bigger picture.

 - Dismissing ideas other than your own: Don’t make employees feel like they are pitching to you, encourage them to brainstorm alongside you.
 Understand their potential and give credit where it is due.